bloominstituteoftechnology/C-Web-Server/README.md

  * It handles the same endpoints as the ones the C web server handles, namely `/` or `/index.html`, and `/d20`.
  * It handles POST requests; data is written and saved to a `data.txt` file as binary data.
  * It handles requests in a multi-threaded fashion, using a homebrew threadpool implementation.
+ * It locks the file where data sent via POST requests are written to.

  ## Installation